jimright/pvc-ai-compute-cluster/README.md

-# PvC Base and ECS with sidecar FreeIPA
+# Cloudera AI Compute Only Cluster with sidecar FreeIPA

-> Constructs CDP Private Cloud Base and ECS clusters with sidecar FreeIPA.
+> Constructs Cloudera on Premise Base and ECS clusters with sidecar FreeIPA to enable provisioning of a Cloudera AI Compute Only Cluster.
 Note that the sidecar FreeIPA is the DNS server, access to the nodes via URL needs to go via FreeIPA (e.g. using a SOCKS5 proxy).

 A summary of the infrastructure and cluster configuration is given below.